yapanliu/yapan-page/src/data/about.md

 # Intro

 Hello, wecome to my website.
 I'm a Ph.D.
 Candidate at Syracuse University, NY and focus on using advanced machine learning tools for building-level control optimization and energy savings.
-I also work with urban scale human mobility data to understand human behaviors at city level.
+I also work with urban scale human mobility data to capture urban dynamics and understand human behaviors at city level.

 # Research Interests